mit-unicycle/mit-unicycle/docs/software/controller.md

 ![Current Situation](images/integral.jpg)

 Although the motor is already spinning at 100 RPM, the error $e(t)$ has not yet been reduced to $0^{\circ}$.
 This is where the **integral channel** comes in.

+Suppose now that the motor stays holds its position for a few milliseconds.